Home

 Digital Coaxial Cable

-Choosing the best TV signal booster depends largely on where you live and the strength of your Freeview DVB-T aerial signal.
-In general a medium gain aerial amplifier with a gain of about 10 - 15dB and a maximum noise figure of 3dB is a good choice.
-Our advice is to avoid buying a high gain TV signal booster as these increase the risk of suffering television interference problems (TVI) and TV signal overload which can make reception worse.
-If you suffer TVI from Tetra masts or other sources and have an aerial amplifier fitted, please refer to our TV interference tips page for advice.
+Our advice is to avoid buying a high gain TV signal booster as these increase the risk of suffering television interference problems (TVI) and TV signal overload, which can make reception worse.
+If you suffer TVI from 4G masts or other sources and have an aerial amplifier fitted, please refer to our TV interference tips page for advice.

 Even if your Freeview TV aerial is external - mounted on your roof, the coaxial cable may enter your loft or run down the external wall of your house.
-Hence it may still be possible to carry out a DIY installation of a masthead aerial amplifier by connecting it as close as possible to your TV aerial, even if you can't physically get onto your roof to mount it right on your TV aerial mast.
+Hence it may still be possible to carry out a DIY installation of a masthead aerial amplifier, by connecting it as close as possible to your TV aerial, even if you can't physically get onto your roof to mount it right on your TV aerial mast.
 The closer the unit is mounted to the aerial (using the shortest length of coaxial cable) the more effective it will be at improving Freeview digital terrestrial TV reception.

 Available with 4, 6 or 8 outputs the popular Slx distribution amplifier (pictured left) is suitable for boosting and distributing both Freeview digital TV and Sky around your home.